Garage Sale Know How

-Shallow boxes are great for small toys, books, shoes, CDs or videos, or categoried items liked crafts, kitchen items, tools, and miscellaneous items.
+Shallow boxes are great for small toys, books, shoes, CDs or videos, or categorized items liked crafts, kitchen items, tools, and miscellaneous items.
 I love digging through boxes because when you find something it's like locating a treasure!

 Throwing a blanket on the grass or driveway gives you a new space to work with.
 I have seen stuffed animals and toys on a blanket and it's a lot easier to view them this way than in a box.
 I personally don't like putting clothes on the blanket because they are always unorganized; the blanket asks for that type of chaos, but some people do it and are successful.

 Ladder for Clothing

-If you own two ladders you can put them several feet apart, empty one of the doll rods in your closet of your real clothes and hang the doll rod on each end of the ladder for clothing display.
+If you own two ladders you can put them several feet apart, empty one of the doll rods in your closet and place the doll rod between each end of the ladder for clothing display.
 You can also use the ladder itself for some of the clothes.
 Don't forget to put a sign on the ladder describing the type or size of clothes on display and mark it "not for sale."